-Good cost estimation is essential for keeping a project under budget.
-Many costs can appear over the life cycle of a project, and an accurate estimation method can be the difference between a successful plan and a failed one.
-Estimation, however, is easier said than done.
-Projects bring risks, and risks bring unexpected costs.
+Good cost estimation is essential for project management success.
+Many costs can appear over the project management life cycle, and an accurate cost estimation method can be the difference between a successful plan and a failed one.
+Cost estimation, however, is easier said than done.
+Projects bring risks, and risks bring unexpected costs and cost management issues.

-Cost estimation is the process that takes those factors into account, and calculates a budget that meets the financial commitment necessary for a successful project.
-Project cost estimation applies to everything from building a bridge to developing that new killer app.
-It all costs money, so the clearer you are on the amount required, the more likely you’ll achieve your objective.
+Cost estimation is the process that takes direct costs, indirect costs and other factors into account, and calculates a budget that meets the financial commitment necessary for a successful project.
+Project cost estimation techniques apply to any project, from building a bridge to developing that new killer app.
+Everything costs money, so the clearer you are on the amount required, the more likely you’ll achieve your objective.

 Cost estimation is simplified with the help of project management software like ProjectManager.
-Add budgets for your projects, planned costs for specific tasks and include labor rates for your team.
-When you build your plan on our Gantt chart, your estimated costs will be calculated automatically.
+Add project budgets, planned costs for specific tasks and include labor rates for your team.
+When you build your plan on our Gantt chart, your estimated project costs will be calculated automatically.
 Plus, as the project unfolds, you can track your costs in real time on our automated dashboard.
 Try it for free today.

-Cost estimation is the summation of individual cost elements, using established methods and valid data, to estimate the future costs of a program, based on what is known today.
+In project management, cost estimation is the summation of individual cost elements, using established estimating methods and valid data, to estimate the future costs of a project, based on what is known today.

-It further defines the basic characteristics of credible cost estimation as including:
+It further defines the basic characteristics of credible cost estimates as including:

 - Clear identification of tasks